Great value, strong performance and winner of the Parkers 2019 pickup award

 There are two four-wheel drive (4WD) systems available on the L200:

 - Super Select II on the Titan, Warrior and Barbarian trim levels

 Both versions feature electronic rather than mechanical activation controls for the first time.

 Easy Select has three settings; 2WD High, 4WD High and 4WD Low, while the Super Select has the extra 4WD High with centre differential lock.

-The Mitsubishi L200 has always performed very strongly off road, and this fifth-generation model is no exception.
+Yes.
+The Mitsubishi L200 has always performed very strongly off road, and the fifth-generation model is no exception.

-There is no high-tech hill descent control, but we found that the engine braking was more than up to the task of keeping things controlled on a 35 degree descent without the need to apply the footbrake.
+So while there is no high-tech hill descent control, we found that the engine braking was more than up to the task of keeping things controlled on a 35 degree descent without the need to apply the footbrake.